 Eat, Play, Stay in St. Joseph

 St. Joseph is about 80 minutes northwest of the Twin Cities.
 If you drive up in the morning, stop halfway for a delectable chicken wild rice omelet at Cornerstone Café in Monticello.
 Lunch and dinner options include overstuffed deli sandwiches at Bo Diddley’s, New York-style pies from Sliced, and traditional cabeza, lengua, and carne asada tacos at Taqueria La Campechana in nearby Waite Park.
 Or tear into Brooten’s Redhead Creamery cheese curds while sampling a flight of dry heirloom ciders at Milk & Honey.
 For IPAs, sours, and stouts, try Bad Habit Brewing within hops-chucking distance of the College of Saint Benedict campus.
+The new New Orleans-inspired Krewe and companion bakery Flour & Flower recently opened, as well.

 Stroll 1.5 miles along Lake Sagatagan to the diminutive Stella Maris Chapel, a century-old Gothic church.
 Elsewhere on the Saint John’s campus is the Abbey Woodworking studio, where monks carve Mid-Mod-style furniture, crosses, and coffins; and the Breuer-designed Alcuin Library, permanent home of the oversized, hand-written Saint John’s Bible.